-The five kids handed Arsenal debuts by Unai Emery & how they’ve fared since
+The 5 kids handed Arsenal debuts by Unai Emery & how they’ve fared

 While Unai Emery failed to live up to expectations during his time as Arsenal boss, he did give first-team opportunities to some talented academy graduates.